wsydney76/craft5-boilerplate/README.md

 * Use a single `.env.example` file for all environments
 * Use environment specific config settings in config/general.php, dependent on CRAFT_ENVIRONMENT variable
 * Added more config settings to config/general.php
-* Added modules/_faux to enable autocompletion for some most frequently used variables in twig
+* Added modules/faux to enable autocompletion for some most frequently used variables in twig.
+See [modules/faux/README.md](modules/faux/README.md) for details.
 * Added /web/cpresources, /node_modules, /config/license.key to .gitignore
 * Added setup/install for automated installation under ddev, creates a user with user defined username/password.